 "T" connectors are used to connect power buses to the SB breakers.
-The connectors are rotatable to allow for vertical or horizontal bus connections.

-"T" connectors with mounting hardware (1 connector and appropriate hardware shipped with each kit).
+"T" connectors with mounting hardware (1 connector and appropriate hardware shipped with each kit)

 To install the "T" connectors:

 1. Mount the "T" connectors to the terminal pads with the mounting bolts.
 Use torque value supplied with the "T" connector kit.